davidsaltacc/walink/README.md

 # WALink

-TODO UPDATE THIS README AFTER REWRITE, LOTS OF THINGS MAY HAVE CHANGED

 Experimental Minecraft mod that links the in-game text chat to a WhatsApp group chat without eating up the ram of your average Chrome tab.
 (The reason I mention the RAM usage is, some other implementations of WhatsApp automation literally open up a Chrome tab!)